NicoM1/IceEntity/README.md

 **HScript Integration:**
 ----------

 As of v0.5.0, IceEntity has integrated the hscript scripting engine into its entity parser, and entity classes.
 Note this is a brand new feature, relativly untested, and may not be as efficient as standard components.
 If you find an issue, or are confused, tweet to me at: [@nico_m__](https://twitter.com/nico_m__), or email me: nico(dot)may99(at)gmail(dot)com.
 This allows you, the developer, to program without recompiling, or do many other cool things.
 I'll let you think of the possibilities:).
-It also means, that with little or no work, modding can be inegrated into your game!
+It also means, that with little or no work, modding can be integrated into your game!
 Here are the steps to getting this to work in you game:

 **[1]** In you entity xml file (described above), there are two places you can put scripts.
 One being inside of an entity declaration, like so: